 How do half-hourly meters work?

-5
+5 min read

-What is a half-hourly meter?
+What is a half-hourly electricity meter?

 A half-hourly meter, also known as a HH or 00, is an electricity meter for businesses that sends automatic readings to your energy supplier every 30 minutes.

 Both the older-style Advanced Meter Reading (AMR) devices and the newer smart meters can take half-hourly readings.
-For businesses that consume 100 kilowatts (kW) or more during any half-hour period, a HH meter is a legal requirement.

-HH meters are compulsory for all businesses that use 100kW or more in any half-hour period during the day.
+HH meters are a legal requirement for businesses that consume 100 kilowatts (kW) or more during any half-hour period.
 They’re mainly used by larger, energy-intensive businesses like factories, warehouses or large office complexes.

 Does my business need a half-hourly meter?